Scrap That Work…What Happens When You Hate Your Tattoo?

 Let’s Do it Again

 Once your artist has agreed to fix the problem you need to allow him.
-From there he will likely be much more careful to ensure you’re pleased with the result.
+From there they will likely be much more careful to ensure you’re pleased with the result.

 Criticisms are like gold to an artist.
-So long as she’s humble and willing to look in the mirror, she knows her art can always be improved upon.
-And she wants you to love it, as it’s a part of her that you have chosen to wear forever.
+So long as she’s humble and willing to look in the mirror, they know their art can always be improved upon.
+And they want you to love it, as it’s a part of her that you have chosen to wear forever.

 But don’t expect a tattoo artist to take your complaints sitting down.
-She should get up, stand up, and be willing to make it right.
+They should get up, stand up, and be willing to make it right.

 If you don’t allow that, she’s just going to show you the door.

-(If you’re reasonable, she may even hold it open for ya!)
+(If you’re reasonable, they may even hold it open for ya!)